v0d1ch/serviette/README.md

 ````
 {"response":"SELECT users join addresses on userid = users.id  join posts on userid = users.id   where users.id > 1","warnings":"","errors":""}
 ````

-### Work in progress
-Error and warning messages need to be implemented as well as more complex queries.
 You can find this lib on [hackage](https://hackage.haskell.org/package/serviette) Serviette backend is [here](https://github.com/v0d1ch/serviette-yesod-example)